NearlyTRex/Stem/template_stemlib/trunk/ReadMe.txt

 		* You can also run each analyzer separately by invoking the analyze_splint and analyze_clang tasks. splint tends to produce significantly more output than clang, so it may be useful to only work with clang output until its analyzer warnings are resolved before moving on to splint.

 	* install_<application_target>_iphonesimulator: Build <application_target> and deploy it to the iPhone Simulator.
 If the iPhone Simulator is running when this task is invoked, it will be killed.
 The simulator is launched when this task completes.
 Due to limitations of the iPhone SDK, this task is unable to launch the deployed application itself inside the simulator; you must start it manually from the simulator's Springboard.

+	* install_<application_target>_iphonesimulator_ipad: Same as above, but deploys the iPad executable and runs the iPhone simulator in iPad mode

 	* codesign_<application_target>_iphoneos: Build <application_target> and sign it for deployment to a provisioned iPhone OS device.
 Due to limitations of the iPhone SDK, this task is unable to actually deploy the signed application to a connected device; you must deploy it manually by dragging the app bundle (in build/<application_target>/<configuration>-iphoneos) into the Xcode Organizer.

+	* codesign_<application_target>_iphoneos_ipad: Same as above, for the iPad executable rather than the iPhone-only one